- someone you love has passed away and their real property is sitting there, unable to be sold, unable to be transfered.

 3.)
 Look at what is left on the list.
 These are the things that might need probate.

 - If there is real property at all…it will require some kind of probate.
-If the property is worth $55,425 or less, a simplified process can be done.
+If the property is worth $55,425 (death before April 02, 2022)or $61,500 (death after April 01, 2022) or less, a simplified process can be done.
 The filing fee is $45 with the court.
 The form for this can be found HERE.
 Please note, you have to have the property appraised by the probate referee first.
-In Kern County, his name is Michael Burger.